davidctobing/Go-CI/README.md

   pull_request:
     branches: [ master ]
   ```

+  After that the pipeline will run by building images and pushing images to dockerhub and deploying to minikube using images with the latest tag.

+  For more details I divide into 2 jobs namely Build and Deploy:

 ## Buid Jobs (CI process)

 Continuous Integration (CI) is the process of merging or integrating code that has been created by a number of development teams into a code repository, to then run pipeline automatically and continuously. <br>